 If you want to prepare taxes for a living, a LinkedIn account is a must.
 Seventy-nine percent of B2B marketers find LinkedIn helpful for generating B2B leads.
 Even if you work primarily with individuals, a LinkedIn page is a great way to showcase your experience to potential clients if they search for you.

-Facebook is by far the most used social media site with over 2 billion active users.
+With over 2 billion active users, Facebook is by far the most used social media site.
 No matter who your ideal client is, your business needs an active Facebook page as part of your social media strategy.